ethersphere/bee-docs/docs/bee/installation/docker.md

 ### Docker Compose

-Configuration files for Bee and Bee Clef are provided to enable quick and easy installation of both programs with persistent storage and secure secret management.
-To install Bee without Clef, simply omit the relevant steps.
+Configuration files for Bee are provided to enable quick and easy installation with persistent storage and secure secret management.

 #### Setup